“Just In Case” Jack’s Emergency Water Storage Solution

 Jack’s Emergency Water Containers

-Now, initially, I was leaning towards investing in a much larger single tank.
-But I was uncertain whether it would fit in my basement.
+Initially, I considered investing in a much larger single tank, but I was uncertain whether it would fit in my basement.

 And I also didn’t love that I wouldn’t be able to “take it with me” should I move someday.